2018 Rockefeller Center Christmas Tree Lighting: How, When, And Where To Watch

 — WAAY 31 (@WAAYTV) November 23, 2018

-If you’re not there for the lighting, the tree in Rockefeller Center will light up each evening at 5:30 p.m. until 11:30 p.m. through January 7, 2019.
+If you’re not there for the lighting ceremony itself, the tree in Rockefeller Center will light up each evening at 5:30 p.m. until 11:30 p.m. through January 7, 2019.
 On Christmas Day, the lights will stay on for a full 24 hours to honor the holiday.
-The Rockefeller Center Christmas tree is iconic to the season and something that everyone should be able to enjoy when it lights up for the first time, and that is why this schedule is important for your TV and live-stream viewing.
+The Rockefeller Center Christmas tree is iconic to the season and something that everyone should be able to enjoy when it lights up for the first time.